davelively14/portfolio-kami/_posts/2017-06-26-capstone-pt-1.md

 ## The Stack

-When it came to picking the tech stack for this project, my mentor, [Ryan Milstead](https://www.linkedin.com/in/ryanmilstead/), recommended that I select technologies that I wanted to work with instead of being constrained by what we had already used.
+For the tech stack, my mentor, [Ryan Milstead](https://www.linkedin.com/in/ryanmilstead/), recommended that I select technologies that I wanted to work with instead of being constrained by what we had already used.
 There wasn’t anything particularly wrong with Rails, JQuery, or AngularJS, but with an open sandbox and my pick of tools, I selected my favorites: [Eilxir](https://elixir-lang.org/) on the backend, with [Phoenix](http://www.phoenixframework.org/) providing the web interface layer, and [React](https://facebook.github.io/react/) with [Redux](http://redux.js.org/) for the frontend demo.

-### Elixir and Phoenix

-Full disclosure: Elixir - a functional language built on top of Erlang and compiles into BEAM - is my favorite language, so I’m a little biased.
 While Python or any number of other languages might have been more performant in terms of parsing and analyzing the collected data, few can compete with Elixir’s out of the box scalability, fault tolerance, and maintainability.

-In order to develop a wider variety of skills in this academic setting, I chose to use two different Phoenix endpoints for my user interaction layer.
-First, a JSON API for handling all things related to the user profile, settings, and authentication.
-Second, I would use a [famously](http://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections) efficient Phoenix Channel to manage websocket connections that exposes social media monitoring functionality to the user.

-In order to collect the data, I would utilize Elixir’s built in Erlang OTP abstractions to supervise the fetching, parsing, and serving results from Twitter.
+In order to develop a wider variety of skills in this academic setting, I chose to expose two different Phoenix endpoints as my user interaction layer.
+The first is a JSON API for handling all things related to the user profile, settings, and authentication.
+For the other, I would use the [famously](http://www.phoenixframework.org/blog/the-road-to-2-million-websocket-connections) efficient Phoenix Channel to manage websocket connections that exposes the social media monitoring functionality of the app to the user.
+In regards to data collection from external API's and analysis, I chose to utilize Elixir's built in Erlang OTP abstraction.

 ### Living on the Edge